 - 10.1 The school takes late collection of children very seriously.
 It accepts that emergency situations can arise due to unforeseen circumstances.
 Notification, however, must be given to the school as soon as the situation arises. - 10.2 In the event of a child not being collected, the school will make every effort to contact their parents/carers.
 If this proves to be impossible, then the school will try to contact the alternative emergency name, who is authorised by the child's parent, to collect them on behalf of their parent/carer.
-If no contact has been established with the parents/carers, or emergency contact, within 45 minutes of the usual collection time, the school will follow their child protection procedures i.e. it will contact the Children and Families Services emergency duty teams on 01452 614 194 to report their concerns. - 10.3 Persistent late collection of a child will be monitored.
-On the second late collection in a term, without reasonable excuse, the parent/carer will be sent a letter reminding them to collect their child from school at 3:15pm.
-If the child is collected late a third time, a charge will be incurred and an invoice issued.
-The purpose of the charge imposed is to partly meet the additional costs that the school incurs from the late collection.
-In cases where a child is not collected within 15 minutes of the end of the school day, or after-school activity, a charge of £5 will be made to the parent/carer for up to 1 hour of non-collection and then £5 thereafter for each 30 minute interval that the child is not collected.
-The parent will be issued with an invoice
+If no contact has been established with the parents/carers, or emergency contact, within 45 minutes of the usual collection time, the school will follow their child protection procedures i.e. it will contact the Children and Families Services emergency duty teams on 01452 426565 to report their concerns. - 10.3 Persistent late collection of a child will be monitored.
+If the child is collected late after 3:30pm, a charge will be incurred and an invoice issued.
+The purpose of the charge imposed is to meet the additional costs that the school incurs from the late collection.
+On the second late collection in a term, without reasonable excuse, the parent/carer will be sent a letter reminding them to collect their child from school at 3:15pm or to make arrangements which could include booking a Wrap Around place.
+Failure to pay will lead to further action being taken. - 10.4 If a child is collected late from a club, the school will attempt to contact the family through the emergency contacts list.
+The child will be placed in Wrap Around and the parent will be charged for this service. - 10.5 If a child is not collected promptly from Wrap Around, the school will attempt to contact the family through the emergency contacts list.
+The child will remain in the office with staff while they try to contact the family.
+If the child is not collected before 6pm and no parent/carer/emergency contact can be reached, social care and the police will be informed to support the school in organising care for the child.

-- and expected to pay within the dates set on the invoice.
-Failure to pay will lead to further action being taken. - 10.4 The DSL will keep detailed, timed records of the action taken and the calls made. - 10.5 In extreme cases, persistent late collection could be considered as abandonment or neglect of a child.
-In the event that the school finds itself repeatedly looking after children who have been persistently collected late from school (more than three times in a term) the school will contact the Children and Families Services emergency duty teams on 01452 614 194 to report their concerns.
+- 10.6 The DSL will keep detailed, timed records of the action taken and the calls made. - 10.7 In extreme cases, persistent late collection could be considered as abandonment or neglect of a child.
+In the event that the school finds itself repeatedly looking after children who have been persistently collected late from school (more than three times in a term) the school will contact the Children and Families Services emergency duty teams on 01452 426565 to report their concerns.